 The data generated by our customer base typically comes from application-tailored, end-user developed software.
 The data may be transferred to either a subscriber communicator (or "SC"), or a terrestrial GPRS-based wireless device using a SIM on the partner cellular provider's network.
 In the case of the satellite subscriber communicator selection, data is encapsulated and transmitted to the next satellite that comes into view in "near real-time" (see below).
 The data is then routed by the satellite to the next gateway earth station (or "GES") that it successfully connects to, which in turn forwards it to the ORBCOMM gateway control center, or "GCC".
 Within the GCC, the data is processed, safe-stored, and forwarded to its ultimate destination and, if requested, an acknowledgment to the satellite subscriber communicator that the message content has been received is transmitted back to the SC.
 In the case of a GPRS-based device, circuit-switched data is routed through the partner carrier's network via VPN to the ORBCOMM GCC, and forwarded to its ultimate destination in real time.
 The destination for transferred data may be another SC, SIM, a corporate resource management system, any personal or business Internet e-mail address, a pager or a text message-capable cellular phone, or any combination of the above.
 In addition, data can be sent in the reverse direction (a feature which is utilized by many applications to remotely control assets) using similar methods.
-ORBCOMM has value added servers to facilitate easy integration of this capability providing a standard API interface for M2M communications.

-When a satellite is in view of and connected to a GES at the time it receives data from a subscriber, a transmission is in "near-real-time" mode.
-In this mode, the data as a message unit is passed in a session from a subscriber communicator via a satellite to a GES that transmits the message to the GCC.
+ORBCOMM has value added servers to facilitate easy integration of this capability providing a standard API interface for M2M communications, as described in the previous section.
+These are comprised of either "core" MAPP components, such as OWS, or XMLWY, which provide access to standard ORBCOMM service features via a standard UI and M2M API, as well as our "value added" application-level customer portals, such as StarTrak, CargoWatch, FleetEdge, GlobalTrak IMB, AssetView, or our AIS IMIS system.
+These latter portals are sophisticated interfaces tailored session from a subscriber communicator via a satellite to a GES that transmits the message to the GCC.
 In contrast, when a satellite is not immediately in view of a GES, the satellite switches to a store-and-forward mode to accept data in a "GlobalGram" format.
 GlobalGrams are short messages (consisting of data of up to approximately 120 bytes), and are stored in a satellite until it can connect through a GES to the control center.
 The automatic mode-switching capability between near-real-time service and GlobalGram service allows the satellite network to be readily available to most satellite subscriber communicators for messaging worldwide regardless of their geographic location.